-Not everyone with COVID-19 has all of these symptoms.
+Not everyone with COVID-19 has these symptoms.
 For many, symptoms are mild, with no fever.
-It is important to know that you can still spread (transmit) the virus to others even if you have mild or no symptoms.
+Some people may also experience fatigue or gastrointestinal symptoms such as nausea, vomiting, diarrhea, or abdominal pain.
+You can still spread the virus to others even if you have mild or no symptoms.

 - Trouble breathing